-This kit was inspired by Markus, a collegue at my local hackspace.
-Origionally, he devloped an analog circut which looks very similar to this kit.
+This kit was inspired by Markus, a colleague at my local hackspace.
+Originally, he developed an analog circuit which looks very similar to this kit.
 At about the same time, I was giving a workshop in Zurich, and many parents wanted a 15 minute through hole only kit.
 With the fusion of these ideas, the Recharge kit was born.

-The kit uses a set of charlieplexed LEDs and a button to controll them.
+The kit uses a set of charlieplexed LEDs and a button to control them.
 Pressing the button wakes up the microcontroller, and the longer the button is held, the more LEDs light up.
-Once the maximum brighness of the last LED is reached, it begins blinking.
+Once the maximum brightness of the last LED is reached, it begins blinking.

 For more information on how charlieplexing works:

 - Solder the microcontroller making sure that it has the correct orientation.